FahimF/SQLiteDB/README.md

 This is a basic SQLite wrapper for Swift.
 It is very simple at the moment and does not provide any advanced functionality.
 Additionally, it's not pure Swift at the moment due to some difficulties in making all of the necessary sqlite C API calls from Swift.

+**Important** If you are new to Swift or have not bothered to read up on the Swift documentation, please do not contact me about Swift functionality.
+I just don't have the time to answer your queries about Swift.
+Of course, if you're willing to pay for my time though, feel free to contact me :)

 Adding to Your Project
 ---
 * Create your SQLite database however you like, but name it `data.db` and then add the `data.db` file to your Xcode project.
 (If you want to name the database file something other than `data.db`, then change the `DB_NAME` constant in the `SQLiteDB` class accordingly.)